lukadfagundes/Josh/docs/ADMIN.md

 ### File Upload Security

-- Only image files allowed (JPEG, PNG, GIF)
+- Only image files allowed (JPEG, PNG, GIF, WebP)
-- 10MB file size limit
+- 10MB file size limit for all uploads
 - Files are validated before upload
-- Images can be cropped before upload using Cropper.js
+- **Gallery photos:** Cropped by admin before upload using Cropper.js in admin panel
+- **Memory photos:** Cropped by visitors before submission using Cropper.js on public form
 - Uploaded files are stored with timestamp-based unique names
+- Gallery photos stored in: `public/images/gallery/`
+- Memory photos stored in: `public/images/memory-photos/`
+- Automatic cleanup of files on upload errors or deletions

 ### Rate Limiting